 - In Gyossait, these appear as purple pools that will even kill enemies if they fall in (though they have to be completely onscreen in order to die).

-- In another episode Batgirl and Catwoman are captured by a mob boss and taken near acid vats.
-One of them asks if they'll suspend them above the acid so the vapors will kill them, but he replies he'll just shoot them and get rid of their bodies in the vats.
+- In another episode Batgirl and Catwoman are captured by Roland Daggett and taken near acid vats.
+One of them asks if they'll drop them in the acid, but he replies he'll just shoot them and use the vats to dispose of their bodies.

-- The episode "Cop Out" of The Powerpuff Girls involves a corrupt cop who has the girls getting dunked into one after the good cops aren't quite able to rescue them.
+- The episode "Cop Out" of The Powerpuff Girls involves a corrupt ex-cop who captures them and tries to drop them in an acid pool.
+The good cops show up in time, but aren't quite able to rescue them because they hit the wrong button.
 Fortunately, they turn out to be acid-proof.

 - In The X's special "Truman X: Super Villain" Truman accurately predicts that Glowface will slowly lower the family into a vat of acid filled with robot sharks.

 - In the final episode of G.I.
 Joe: Renegades, titled Revelations, Part 2, Duke knocks Cobra Commander into a pool of acid and escapes with his team before the entire mansion explodes.
 The Stinger reveals that Cobra Commander had survived, however, and he vows revenge on the Joes.

 - Kaeloo: Played for Laughs when Mr. Cat dunks Quack Quack into a tub of Hollywood Acid in the episode "Let's Play Prince Charming", which promptly dissolves half of his body.